Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Introduction

-To summarize, this paper makes the following contributions: \begin{itemize}[leftmargin=15pt] \item \textbf{A novel LLM-based method} that directly infers resource-oriented intentions in code combining resource management knowledge and code context understanding instead of mechanically match predefined APIs.
+To summarize, this paper makes the following contributions: \begin{itemize}[leftmargin=15pt] \item \textbf{A novel LLM-based perspective} that infers resource-oriented intentions (resource acquisition, release, and reachability validation) in code instead of mechanically matching predefined APIs.
 The inferred intentions can be applied to boost static resource leak detection techniques.

 \item \textbf{A lightweight detection approach \app} that combines the LLM-based intention inference and a static two-stage path analysis to detect resource leaks in code.